Pocketpills

 What is the new male birth control pill?

-On February 14 2023, a new study published in Nature Communications caught the eye of health reporters across the world.
+On February 14, 2023, a new study published in Nature Communications caught the eye of health reporters worldwide.
 This study describes a new compound which prevents pregnancy with 100% efficacy when given to male mice, suggesting it may be promising as a future male birth control pill.

 Efficacy